Skip to content

 Further information can be found in the Social Care Institute for Excellence Adult Safeguarding: Sharing information guide

-Staff should be vigilant of possible coercion and the emotional or psychological impact that the abuse may have had on the adult and should
+Staff should be vigilant of possible absence of consent due to coercion and the emotional or psychological impact that the abuse may have had on the adult, and should

 • Explore the reasons for the adult’s objections (what are they worried about?)